Facebook pixel Courses and Events | Pepperdine Caruso School of Law Skip to main content

 During the first week of the semester students receive overview lectures on both the British political system and the English legal system.
 Students also embark on tours of Legal London, Parliament, and the Magistrate's or Crown Courts.

-We plan to conduct a study tour in the first few weeks of the semester.
+We plan to conduct a study tour in the second half of September.
 Destination and dates to be confirmed.

-These trips provide students with invaluable exposure to the institutions central to international human rights, commerce, economics, and diplomacy.
+These events provide students with invaluable exposure to the institutions central to international human rights, commerce, economics, and diplomacy.
 The study tours are included in the students' activity fees for the semester.

 Moot Court Competitions